#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish it off with compost and mulch.
+Finish it all off with mulch and compost.
 Mulch keeps your soil from drying out and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more flowers and fruit.
-Compost and mulch can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+It may help foster stronger plants that bear more fruit and flowers.
+Compost and mulch can be purchased in-store, or you can learn how to make compost DIY-style.
+The next time you're searching for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
-For those without lawns, consider adding artificial grass, an outdoor rug, or a pellet grill to your balcony or patio.
-Shop for the soil, seeds, and fertilizer you need in the aisles of your Bitters Rd Garden Center, online, or on our mobile app.
+Late winter into early spring is an exciting time in the world of gardening.
+Prepare to fertilize your lawn, plan your landscaping, and browse your nearest nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding a pellet grill, artificial grass, or an outdoor rug to your balcony or patio.
+Shop for the seeds, fertilizer, and soil you need in the aisles of your Bitters Rd Garden Center, online, or on our mobile app.
 Let's get growing together.

 435 Sunset Rd W